User-Varun/User-Varun/README.md

 - 👯 I’m looking to collaborate with **friends to make projects with!**

 - 📫 How to reach me **pawarvarun706@gmail.com**
-- Check out my projects yourself **https://html-css-projects-nine.vercel.app/**
+- these are the projects I cloned **https://html-css-projects-nine.vercel.app/**
 - Check out this manybook page **https://personal-projects-nu.vercel.app/**

 <h3 align="left">Connect with me:</h3>